Is Zelle Considered a Direct Deposit for Tax Purposes?

 To use Zelle for direct deposits, there are certain requirements you may need to consider:

-Financial Institutions’ View on Zelle about Direct Deposits
+Financial Institutions’ View on Zelle in Relation to Direct Deposits

 Banks and financial institutions have Different policies and attitudes toward the use of Zelle for direct deposits.